AdobeDocs/experience-manager-cloud-service.en/help/forms/supporting-new-language-localization.md

 description: AEM Forms allow you to add new locales for localizing adaptive forms.
 English (en), Spanish (es), French (fr), Italian (it), German (de), Japanese (ja), Portuguese-Brazilian (pt-BR), Chinese (zh-CN), Chinese-Taiwan (zh-TW), and Korean (ko-KR) locales.
 seo-description: AEM Forms allows you to add new locales for localizing adaptive forms.
 We support 10 locales out of the box curently, as  "en","fr","de","ja","pt-br","zh-cn","zh-tw","ko-kr","it","es".
 ---
-# Supporting new locales for adaptive forms localization{#supporting-new-locales-for-adaptive-forms-localization}
+# Supporting new locales for Adaptive Forms localization{#supporting-new-locales-for-adaptive-forms-localization}

 ## About locale dictionaries {#about-locale-dictionaries}